Ulrich I, Lord of Hanau: Münzenberg inheritance

-Via his morther, Ulrich inherited a 1/6 share of the rich Münzenberg inheritance.
+Via his mother, Ulrich inherited a 1/6 share of the rich Münzenberg inheritance.
 His inheritance included a 1/6 share of Münzenberg Castle and the district of Münzenberg, Assenheim, Heuchelheim, Dudenhofen, Münster, Werlachen, Hayn Castle and Dreieich Forest.
 His mother had brought the district of Babenhausen, including part of the Bachgau and half of Groß-Umstadt into his parents' marriage.
 Furthermore, his mother inherited Vilbel and 1/4 of Praunheim.
 His mother's inheritance came with a number of disputes between the heirs.
 These disputes, or at least Hanau's rôle in them, were largely settled in 1288.

 The inheritance gave the House of Hanau quite a strong economic position.
 Several properties could be temporarily added under mortgage arrangenments: Ortenberg with its Castle, Birstein Castle, Orb and Besen-Kassel.
 These possessions connected Hanau to Steinau an der Straße, which had previously been an exclave, and pulled the upper Kinzig valley into Hanau's sphere of influence.